Nathaniel Hawthorne’s “The Scarlet Letter”

 As many will remember (often with aversion), The Scarlet Letter begins with a long essay called “The Custom House,” purported to be an introduction to the story.
 Essentially the essay is a quasi-autobiographical satirical essay in which Hawthorne, who was dismissed from his position at the Salem Custom House when the Whig Zachary Taylor took over the presidency from Democrat James K. Polk, takes a few satirical swipes at his former co-workers as well as the people who replaced him.
 More importantly, he uses the opportunity to reject his Puritan ancestry, as well as contemporary Puritan attitudes.
 He also allies himself with Hester Prynne when he introduces the completely fictional discovery of her embroidered “A” in the Custom House, along with a manuscript that explains its history: He places it on his own chest and says he experienced “a feeling…as of burning heat.”
 Hawthorne the narrator sees himself as something like Hester, both of them being isolated from Puritan society, she because of her adultery, he because of his profession as author or artist.
 Finally, he takes the opportunity to explain why his novel is subtitled “A Romance,” as opposed to a novel.
 A novel, he says, must be faithful to the probable, to ordinary realistic events.
 In a romance, on the other hand, a writer is free to utilize his imagination, the ahistorical, even the supernatural, in presenting not a specific realistic truth but the truth of the human condition, or the human heart.

-The novel proper opens with the young mother, Hester Prynne, enduring the public disgrace that is her due in seventeenth century Puritan Boston for committing adultery and giving birth to Pearl, her illegitimate baby girl.
+The novel proper opens with the young mother, Hester Prynne, enduring the public disgrace that is her due in seventeenth century Puritan New England for committing adultery and giving birth to Pearl, her illegitimate baby girl.
 She is sentenced to wear a scarlet “A” on her clothing at all times as a reminder to her and everyone else of her sin.

 Hester had believed her husband was dead, since he had left Boston and has wife some time before and never returned.
 But in the course of the novel, Roger Chillingworth, her estranged husband, returns but conceals his identity from all but Hester.
 He visits Hester in her jail cell as a physician, and having learned of her offense, he tries to force Hester to name the child’s father, but she refuses.
 Chillingworth then becomes obsessed with learning the father’s identity.
 Suspecting it to be the young minister Arthur Dimmesdale—a man who has publicly been urging Hester to name her partner in sin—Chillingworth begins to visit Dimmesdale regularly in his role as physician, for the minister has grown ill as a result of the guilt that is eating away at him.
 And the physician devotes himself to psychologically tormenting Dimmesdale without revealing his guilt publicly.
 Meanwhile Hester moves into a small cottage at the edge of town and ekes out a living through her excellent needlework, while regularly performing charitable acts for the poor of the community.